How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 Borders don't exist among excel cells

 Note: You can also use the Format Cells dialog box to remove borders from the cells.
-Select the cells from where you want to remove the borders => Open the Format Cells dialog box => select Border tab => From the Presets, choose the None option => Borders of the cells will be removed.remove borders from excel cells using format cells dialog box
+Select the cells in which you want to remove the borders => Open the Format Cells dialog box => Select the Border tab => From the Presets, choose the None option.

 applying Excel Keyboard shortcut to remove cell borders

-3. Using Erase Border Command
+Method 3 – Using Erase Border Command

-• Select the range and click as follows, Home tab >> Borders drop-down>> Erase Border command.
+• Select the range and click as follows: Home tab >> Borders drop-down>> Erase Border command.

 Using Erase Border command